octo-technology/OpenTezos/docs/tezos-basics/economics-and-rewards.md

 authors: Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez
 ---

 In this chapter, we will dig deeper into the fees of the Tezos network and the baking and endorsing rewards.
 The calculations you'll learn about are helpful from the simplest transaction issuance to the most complex application built on Tezos.
-That is why it is importent to understand the basics of fees and gas optimizations.
+That is why it is important to understand the basics of fees and gas optimizations.
 Of course, this will be particularly useful if you are a baker or an endorser.

 ## Transaction cost
-Each transaction on Tezos has a cost.
+Each transaction on Tezos has a cost for the user.
 To account for this, the user must include a gas fee when submitting transactions.
 Bakers will then choose transactions using a **minimal fee filter**.
 If the baker chooses a transaction, he will add it to the block and propagate it.
 The fee is therefore used to pay the bakers.
 They are calculated by using the following formula [[1]](/tezos-basics/economics-and-rewards#references):

 Let:
 - Minimal Fees: $\text{min}_{F}$